Pest Control Ireland

 Another sign of a problem is flea dirt on pet bedding, carpets or rugs.

-If you have spotted any of these signs call us to arrange an appointment to treat your flea problem.
+If you have spotted any of these signs call us on +35345850700 to arrange an free callout and get expert advice on flea treatment.

 Sometimes it’s easy to think you’ve got rid of the fleas in your home when you haven’t.
 This is because flea eggs are very difficult to spot.